SPORTFLICS BASEBALL CARDS 1994

 The 1994 set totaled 792 cards and had several special subsets within the base roster.
 An “All-Star” subset highlighted 60 players who had been voted to past MLB All-Star Games.
 A “Rookies” subset featured 36 top prospects and first-year players who likely would have debuted during the lost 1994 season.
 There was also an “Olympians” subset of 12 players who had participated in the 1992 Summer Olympics in Barcelona where baseball was a demonstration sport.

-Read also: DOCUMENTARY ABOUT BASEBALL CARDS
+Read also: HOW MUCH ARE MISCUT BASEBALL CARDS WORTH

 Some of the key rookie cards included in the 1994 Sportflics set were Jason Giambi, Bobby Higginson, Vinny Castilla, Charles Johnson, and Chad Curtis.
 These players went on to have solid MLB careers spanning 10-15 years.
 Prospect cards of Nomar Garciaparra, Todd Helton, and Chase Utley were also included before they made their big league debuts the following season.